Writing about my new Polar Lights 32-inch Enterprise model reminded me of an on-going debate in Enterprise circles.

 These lines were added to the 11-foot model some time after its construction, according to the guy who built the three-foot version and supervised the construction of the hero ship.

 That model maker was Richard C. Datin.
 His son, N. Datin McDonald, includes many of his father’s notes and recollections in his book The Enterprise NCC 1701 and the Model Maker.
-From that book, about the 11-foot Enterprise:
+From that book, about the 11-foot Enterprise when it was at the Smithsonian:

 There was a discussion prior to the April 1996 remodel about the aging and the grid lines, and somewhere along the way the Enterprise did take on a weathered look, together with an indication that the surface of the ship’s primary hull was composed of panels as represented by faint lines drawn on the hull when my father delivered it.
 He seems to think it was accomplished by the art department personnel prior to the “Tribbles” episode.
 “It never showed any weathering whenever I repaired it or remodeled it, and the grid lines did not appear on the original Matt Jefferies drawings, but they do appear on subsequent ‘original’ drawings that have been published in the past.”